sighupio/workshop-material/examples/kubernetes/example-app/README.md

 ### Retrieving ConfigMaps

-To display all currently available configmaps in the `default` namespace: `kubectl get configmap` To get the related yaml file: `kubectl get configmap <configmap-name> -o yaml`
+To display all currently available configmaps in the `default` namespace: `kubectl get configmap` To get the related yaml file: `kubectl get configmap game-configmap -o yaml`

 ## How to create a secret

 You can create a secret by CLI:

-`kubectl create secret generic db-user-pass --from-file=./username.txt --from-file=./password.txt`
+`kubectl create secret generic db-user-pass --from-literal=username=admin --from-literal=password=1f2d1e2e67df`

 or by `yaml` file: